-the

-(a) Under delegated powers, determine new policies or changes in policy relating to the development and delivery of Services appropriate to this Committee.

-(b) Oversee the Authority Communication and Consultation Strategy and receive related reports.

-- (c) Convene any Working Parties or Task Groups as may be appropriate to assist in fulfilling the duties of the Committee. - (d) Consider and if appropriate, determine under delegated powers any other matters, which may be referred to the Committee by Authority, or the Performance & Scrutiny Committee. - (e) Consider and determine under delegated powers any matter which requires a decision by the Authority which cannot await its next meeting.

-(f) Consider all matters related to the management of the Authority's assets including buildings, land, ICT and other assets.

-(g) Oversee the Authority's procurement strategy including potential for commissioning Services.

-(h) Consider all matters related to the maintenance of the North West PFI Project.

-- (i) Contribute towards the overall savings target of the Authority, through the regular scrutiny of expenditure and other budget related issues. - (j) Exercise financial control over expenditure within the approved revenue budgets and capital programme of the Authority. - (k) Establish and direct procedures for the implementation, monitoring and amendment of the revenue budget and capital programme. - (I) Consider recommendations to incur expenditure on the capital account. - (m) Consider recommendations for supplementary estimates within available resources. - (n) Consider proposals to exercise virement between lines within the approved budget.
+- (a) Under delegated powers, determine new policies or changes in policy relating to the development and delivery of Services appropriate to this Committee. - (b) Oversee the Authority Communication and Consultation Strategy and receive related reports. - (c) Convene any Working Parties or Task Groups as may be appropriate to assist in fulfilling the duties of the Committee. - (d) Consider and if appropriate, determine under delegated powers any other matters, which may be referred to the Committee by the Authority, the Audit or Scrutiny Committee. - (e) Consider and determine under delegated powers any matter which requires a decision by the Authority which cannot await its next meeting. - (f) Consider all matters related to the management of the Authority's assets including buildings, land, ICT and other assets. - (g) Oversee the Authority's procurement strategy including potential for commissioning Services. - (h) Consider all matters related to the maintenance of the North West PFI Project. - (i) Contribute towards the overall savings target of the Authority, through the regular scrutiny of expenditure and other budget related issues. - (j) Exercise financial control over expenditure within the approved revenue budgets and capital programme of the Authority. - (k) Establish and direct procedures for the implementation, monitoring and amendment of the revenue budget and capital programme. - (I) Consider recommendations to incur expenditure on the capital account.

-- (o) Consider policies for the raising and investment of funds. - (p) Consider proposals for awards of contracts. - (q) Consider proposals involving the increasing or reduction of income including the writing off of monies owed to the Authority. - (r) In making decisions to have full regard to the Authority's public equality duties and its duties under Health & Safety & Environmental and other legislation. - (s) To refer any reports required by Members to the Audit and Scrutiny Committee where appropriate.
+- (m) Consider recommendations for supplementary estimates within available resources. - (n) Consider proposals to exercise virement between lines within the approved budget. - (o) Consider policies for the raising and investment of funds. - (p) Consider proposals for awards of contracts. - (q) Consider proposals involving the increasing or reduction of income including the writing off of monies owed to the Authority. - (r) In making decisions to have full regard to the Authority's public equality duties and its duties under Health & Safety & Environmental and other legislation. - (s) To refer any reports required by Members to the Audit and Scrutiny Committee where appropriate.

-Eight (8) voting Members of the Authority according to political proportionality.
+Nine (9) voting Members of the Authority according to political proportionality.

-Five (5) voting Members.
+Six (6) voting Members.